vistle/vistle.github.io/docs/architecture/index.md

 the CMake option `VISTLE_MULTI_PROCESS`.
 As modules execute simultaneously on dedicated threads, this requires an MPI implementation that supports `MPI_THREAD_MULTIPLE`.
-This is the only mode of operation possible on
-[Hazel Hen](https://www.hlrs.de/systems/cray-xc40-hazel-hen/), the Cray XC40 system at HLRS.
+This is the only mode of operation that was possible on [Hazel Hen](https://www.hlrs.de/systems/cray-xc40-hazel-hen/), the Cray XC40 system at HLRS.

 ### Additional Parallelism